Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 **Physical destruction** of the drive makes the drive itself unusable.
 It can be done by mechanical shredding, incineration, or degaussing magnetic hard drives.

+**Erasing** is the simple removal of a file from a disk.

+**Clearing** (or overwriting) is preparing the disk for re-use and prevent file recovery with traditional recovery tools.

+**Purging** is a more intense form of clearing preparing the drive for re-use in a less secure environment.
+It may still be recoverable with forensic tools.

 ## Facilities Security